scala-android/sbt-android/README.md

     `android:package` in the app project.
 So if `package` is called from the root, or if `android:package` is called from `appproject`, then the right thing happens
-* Configuring `android-sdk-build` by editing build.sbt
+* Configuring `android-sdk-plugin` by editing build.sbt
   * `import AndroidKeys._` at the top to make sure you can use the plugin's configuration options
   * Add configuration options according to the sbt style: